North India: Gods, Temples and Archaeology

 Day 12: The rose-colored city of Jaipur is the picturesque capital of Rajasthan and a vibrant showcase of Rajasthani architecture.
 Glorious palaces and temples are scattered throughout the town in an assortment of styles that span the centuries.
 Begin the day with the visit to Amber Fort with a short stop to admire Hawa Mahal, or the 18th century Palace of Winds.
 The five-story façade contains 593 finely screened windows and balconies that would enable the women of the court to watch street processions while remaining in a strict state of purdah.
 Then on to the Amber Fort, the former seat of the Rajput rulers of Jaipur.
 We will ascend to the fortress in royal fashion—seated on the back of an elephant.
 Fortified by natural hills and high ramparts, Amber’s magnificent palace is distinctly Rajput.
 The walls of the royal apartments are covered with intricate mosaics of mirrors and colored glass.
 Raja Jai Singh, the founder of Jaipur, was no ordinary man.
 He was a scholar and an astronomer, and in building Jaipur, he gave India its first planned city.
 High walls enclose the old city, and the seven sections within are laid out in a planned pattern, as dictated by the Shilpa Shastra, an ancient architectural treatise.
 We will see the Jantar Mantar, the royal open-air observatory with its gigantic, astronomical instruments, the largest of Jai Singh’s five remarkable observatories.
 We will enter the mammoth City Palace, a blend of traditional Rajasthani and Mughal architecture.
 In the center of the compound, Chandra Mahal, with balconies and windows studding its seven-story façade, is still the residence of the royal family.
 The first and second floors house the Sawai Man Singh Museum containing a select collection of various types of Rajasthani dresses, a fascinating armory of Mughal and Rajput weapons, and spectacular swords, some encrusted with jewels and encased in magnificent scabbards.
 (B/L/D)

 Day 13: After a free morning to rest or explore the shops of Jaipur, meet for lunch in one of Jaipur’s excellent restaurants.
-Our evening flight takes us to New Delhi with dinner on our own.
+Our evening flight takes us to New Delhi.
 Overnight in the 5-star Imperial Hotel.
 Built in 1931 in a mix of Victorian and colonial architecture reminiscent of the peaceful days of the Raj, it was New Delhi’s first luxurious grand hotel.
-(B/L)
+(B/L/D)

 Day 15: Fly back to the USA.

-$9,495.00 (per person, double occupancy) includes group accommodations based on double occupancy; most meals (as listed in the itinerary); airport transfers for the group flights; entry fees to sites named in itinerary; ground transportation throughout the tour; gratuity to drivers and guides; emergency evacuation insurance for each participant.
+CALL (per person, double occupancy) includes group accommodations based on double occupancy; most meals (as listed in the itinerary); five (5) internal flights in India; airport transfers for the group flights; entry fees to sites named in itinerary; ground transportation throughout the tour; gratuity to drivers and guides; emergency evacuation insurance for each participant.